 “Requesting a 90-day supply can get you a lower price and is also convenient.
 You might even save a little on the transportation costs of going to the drugstores.”

 “Brand-name drugs have higher prices because they own the patents of medicine,” said Alex Williams, a certified financial planner and the CFO of FindThisBest.
 “But when these patents expire, the competition can drive down prices while the original manufacturer still sells for extra.
 The generic substitutes have the same ingredients and are much cheaper.
 By buying generic alternatives, you can save a lot of money without having to compromise on your health.”
+In fact, according to the Federal Trade Commission, generics can be between 20 and 70 percent cheaper than a brand name.

 Enter the Rewards/Loyalty Program